 4. Many restaurants like to add a bit of ice cream because it gives a touch of lightness to the café gourmand and allows them to play with the hot /cold contrast.

 As mentioned above, the café gourmand has to be BEAUTIFUL!
 The café gourmand is a pleasure for the taste buds but also the eyes.

-Traditionally, the café gourmand is served on an individual plate, small dish, or slate.
+Traditionally, the café gourmand dessert is served on an individual plate, small dish, or slate.

 The cakes can be prepared in standard size and then cut into small portions for the café gourmand.

 All creams, mousses, compotes, and other preparations of this style are cooked traditionally and put in small containers afterward for the café gourmand.